rhomanjames/rhomanjames/README.md

 - 👋 Hi, I’m John James
 - 👀 I’m interested in everything Front End Development, particularly REACT!
+- 🧠 I use Psychology to create innovative web designs -- I'm a UI/UX guy!
 - 🌱 I’m continuing to master React and various 3rd party API integrations
 - 💞️ I’m looking to collaborate on projects that involve the newest technology in frontend development -- Anything that can help me learn and grow!
 - 📫 Contact me at rhomanmjames@gmail.com